System Design Space

 medium

-Why Linux became the standard for servers, its basic architecture and role in system design.
+Why Linux became the default server platform, how its main layers fit together, and why that matters in system design.

-This chapter matters not just because Linux is popular, but because it has become the de facto execution layer for servers, containers, and much of modern infrastructure.
+This chapter matters not because Linux is merely popular, but because it underpins much of the server and container infrastructure engineers work with every day.

-In practice, it keeps Linux process behavior, filesystem semantics, and the networking stack in view as part of service architecture rather than an external ops detail.
+In practice, it keeps processes, filesystem behavior, networking, and resource isolation in view as part of service architecture rather than background operations trivia.

-In interviews and design reviews, that is especially useful when you need to show that you understand not only the code, but how it behaves on a real Linux host.
+In interviews and architecture discussions, that helps you talk not only about code, but about how a service behaves on a real Linux host.

 Practical value of this chapter